 Arm yourself with some thick gloves and these top tips from food writer and forager Adele Nozedar, of Breacon Beacons Foraging:

-'The best time to eat nettles, many say, is in spring, when fresh growth is peeking out of the otherwise bare soil.
+“The best time to eat nettles, many say, is in spring, when fresh growth is peeking out of the otherwise bare soil.
 Flowering stinging nettles can be eaten, but they are tough and unpalatable, except for the tassels of tiny seeds.
 When cooked fast over fire (when camping for instance), these have a lovely, nutty taste and add both flavour and crunch to, say, a simple pasta dish.
 Otherwise, dead nettles, which belong to the same family as mint, are edible – use the young tops as you would any other veg (stir-fries, soups, salads, etc).
-The flowers of all three types (purple, yellow and white), if you get to them before the bees, may give you a nice hit of nectar.'
+The flowers of all three types (purple, yellow and white), if you get to them before the bees, may give you a nice hit of nectar.”

 Once cooked, nettles have a delicate, spinach-like flavour.
 Try them in this simple nettle soup recipe.

 Take a small sharp knife or kitchen scissors and cut out any tough central stems of the leaves.
 Don’t throw them away – use them in stocks or chop up small and use in place of celery in sofrito (a base for soups and stews).

 Find extra ideas in this collection of spring greens recipes.

-Also try our recipe for garlic butter, which makes a delicious spread for picnic flatbreads.
+Try our recipe for garlic butter, which makes a delicious spread for picnic flatbreads.

 For more ideas, see our wild garlic recipe collection.

+For more seasonal gardening tips, see Gardeners’ World.
 See our seasonal calendar for more inspiration.